Region 9 March Madness semifinals: What was the best game of the 2019-20 school year? Vote now

 ST. GEORGE — St. George News sports has created a bracket with the 16 games we selected as the best of the 2019-2020 school year, and now it’s your job to fill it out.
-After the first week of voting, the bracket has been updated for the semifinal matchups.
+After two weeks of voting, the bracket has been updated for the semifinal matchups.

 You can also vote on our twitter page here.

-No. 1 Dixie vs Sky View boys basketball vs No. 4 Pine View @ Dixie boys basketball
+No. 1 Dixie vs Sky View boys basketball vs No. 2 Cedar @ Desert Hills girls basketball

 1) The Flyers boys basketball team was the most dominant team in Region 9 during the season, but they proved that they were the best team in Class 4A against Sky View in the state title game.
 One of the most thrilling games of the year, the back and forth battle saw the Flyers walk away with the state championship.